vivesweb/cli-math-ml-table/README.md

 - col_formats: [Array] of whole cols format

     - col_name: [string] Name of the column to be formatted
+    - max_chars: [integer] Number of max width of column in chars for nambers
     - text_color: [string] Colour of the text
     - text_decoration: [string] Decoration of text ['bold', 'italic', 'underline', 'strikethrough', 'double_underline', 'curly_underline', 'blink', 'reverse', 'invisible'].
 Some values maybe they won't work.
     - background_color: [string] Colour of the background